Recurrent Memory Transformer

-Visualizations from \cref{fig:mem_operations} and \cref{fig:mem_compression} provide evidence to support our hypotheses that Tr-XL has to mix representations from previous and current segments in the same hidden states to pass information between segments.
+Visualizations from \cref{fig:mem_operations} and \cref{app:mem_compression} \cref{fig:mem_compression} provide evidence to support our hypotheses that Tr-XL has to mix representations from previous and current segments in the same hidden states to pass information between segments.
 Also, visualizations show how memory tokens in RMT help mitigate such kind of mixing.

-RMT ability of sequence compression to memory is illustrated in \cref{fig:limited_mem}.
+RMT ability of sequence compression to memory is illustrated in \cref{app:alg_training_details} \cref{fig:limited_mem}.
 For copy with 6 segments RMT compresses and then reads the sequence of 12 tokens with just 6 memory tokens.
 For Transformer-XL decreasing memory size harms the accuracy score significantly with number of segments larger than 2.